 Sparkling water will leach calcium from your bones

-Many people understand that sweetened fizzy drinks can cause low bone mineral density and have associated this with plain sparkling water.
-Research has found that although sparkling water is slightly more acidic than regular water, it does not leech calcium from bones.
+Many people believe that sweetened fizzy drinks can cause low bone mineral density and have associated this with carbonated water.
+Research has found that this isn't the case, and although sparkling water is slightly more acidic than regular water, it does not leech calcium from bones.

 Sparkling Water causes tooth decay

+Is sparkling water bad for your teeth?
 The carbonation process does not add any sugar, acids or salt to the water.
-The acids and sugars in soft drinks are known to have acidogenic and carcinogenic properties than can lead to enamel erosion.
+The acids and sugars in soft drinks are known to have acidogenic and carcinogenic properties that can lead to enamel erosion.

-So while plain sparkling water is still safe on teeth, flavoured sparkling water often has a high sugar content as well as other acids to make it extra fizzy.
-Its best to avoid these types of sparkling water’s which will corrode your teeth and rather flavour sparkling water naturally with fresh fruits or mint and cucumber!
+So while plain sparkling water is still safe on teeth, flavoured sparkling water often has a high sugar content, as well as other acids, to make it extra fizzy.
+It's best to avoid these types of water which will corrode your teeth and rather flavour your sparkling water naturally with fresh fruits or mint and cucumber!

 Sparkling water causes bloating

-The fizzy composition of sparkling water will naturally cause you to burp, and is a healthier alternative to medical antacids.
+The fizzy composition will naturally cause you to burp and is a healthier alternative to medical antacids.
 However, it has been known to cause bloating in people with sensitive stomachs such as IBS sufferers.
+It does not cause IBS, but if you are a sufferer and experience flare-ups when drinking it, it's best to avoid it.

-Carbonated, or sparkling water, has less of a hydrating effect than the same volume of regular water, but because of the texture and taste of sparkling water, you will probably end up drinking a higher volume of sparkling water than you would regular water, doubling the health benefits of your daily water intake.
+- Hydration.
+Where carbonated water technically has less of a hydrating effect than the same volume of regular water, you may be wondering, does drinking sparkling water hydrate you?
+The short answer is yes.
+Due to the texture and taste of carbonated water, you will probably end up drinking a higher volume of it than you would regular water, doubling the health benefits of your daily water intake.

-So if you ask us, our opinion is that bubbles are great but if you have a sensitive stomach opt for still and if you do opt for the fizzy option make sure to drink enough to stay hydrated!
+So which should you choose?
+If you ask us, our opinion is that drinking carbonated water is great but if you have a sensitive stomach opt for still and if you do opt for the fizzy option make sure to drink enough to stay hydrated.